EPFLRocketTeam/2024_I_AV_SW_MAIN_CODE_RPI/README.md

 - **command**: command name

 Additional information can be found in the manual: `man ps`
-Finally, to only show our threads, one can pipe the output of `ps` into `grep`:
+Finally, to only show certain threads, one can pipe the output of `ps` into `grep`:

-    ps -eLo start,pid,user,policy,rtprio,psr,command | grep '[r]ocket'
+    ps -eLo start,pid,user,policy,rtprio,psr,command | grep 'rocket'

-We use brackets to avoid matching the grep program itself.

 ## CPU Isolation
 To paraphrase [the wiki](https://wiki.linuxfoundation.org/realtime/documentation/howto/tools/cpu-partitioning/start), the `isolcpus` kernel parameter can be used to specify CPUs to be isolated from the scheduler algorithms.
 The argument is a CPU core list: